William Oberndorf: Other activities

 Oberndorf is most recently known for funding the recall on San Francisco's District Attorney, Chesa Boudin.
 Oberndorf and his wife Susan Oberndorf are active philanthropists who have donated millions of dollars to education-related causes and institutions.
 Oberndorf currently serves as chair of the UCSF Foundation, which raises money to support the University of California, San Francisco’s mission of advancing health worldwide.
 In 2010, Business Insider named Oberndorf one of the top ten university endowment managers.

-The Oberndorfs are strong supporters of school choice and have made a number of large donations to organizations designed to “bring about systemic and sustainable reform by promoting broad-based parental choice that aids low-income families.”
+The Oberndorfs are strong supporters of school choice and have made a number of large donations to organizations designed to "bring about systemic and sustainable reform by promoting broad-based parental choice that aids low-income families."
 In 2013, the couple made grants to two Bay Area public charter schools, KIPP Bay Area Schools and Gateway Public Schools, and donated $100,000 to the Foundation for Excellence in Education.
 Other educational institutions that have received donations from the Oberndorfs include Marquette University, Williams College, and Stanford University.

 Oberndorf is a major political donor who has contributed funds to national and California-based initiatives and candidates.
 Oberndorf was a prominent supporter of California Proposition 32, an effort to reform the political influence of teacher’s unions.
 In 2016, Oberndorf donated $49,999 to Proposition Q, a ballot measure prohibiting tents on public sidewalks that was passed by voters.

-Oberndorf has also made significant contributions to help protect the environment, Susan Oberndorf is a current trustee of the Environmental Defense Fund.

 A registered Republican, Oberndorf donated over $1 million to the California Republican Party and its candidates between 2001 and 2011.
 He was a major backer of Republican presidential candidate Mitt Romney in 2008 and 2012, but ultimately donated to Barack Obama’s campaign prior to the 2008 election.
 Oberndorf has also donated to U.S. Senator Dianne Feinstein, a Democrat from California.